 The current zoning and setback requirements can be restrictive for developing affordable housing in situations where developers wish to use odd-size or small lots or construct high density housing.
 Additionally, no affordable housing incentives such as reduced lot sizes, setback standards or waived building fees are automatically available to developers of affordable housing.
 Due to land prices and infrastructure costs, smaller lots are being developed for condensed housing at this time.
 Additionally, the City has worked very successfully with NeighborWorks Great Falls to use the Planned Unit Development process to create customized development standards to support higher density affordable housing development.
 As result of this partnership, NeighborWorks has successfully completed the Rockcress Apartments project (124 affordable rental units) as well as currently building affordable homes on its Meriwether Crossing subdivision.
 This subdivision will lead to the eventual addition of 80 affordable, owner-occupied homes into the City's affordable housing inventory.
-NeighborWorks has

-City of Great Falls 2021 Annual Action Plan Page 35 of 47 begun outreach with community stakeholders to seek input for its next affordable housing proposal for property south of Great Falls.
+NeighborWorks has begun outreach with community stakeholders to seek input for its next affordable housing proposal for property south of Great Falls.
+If NeighborWorks successfully annexes this property into the City, it would lead to phased affordable housing development of approximately 300-400 units.
+Additionally, NeighborWorks has just submitted a building permit to renovate the "Baatz" building located on the south side of downtown for 25 supportive housing units with on-site wraparound services.
+The City also expects submittal of building permits later this year for development of the Carter Commons affordable senior housing development in the Lower South Side area of Great Falls.
+This project proposes another 25 affordable rental housing units.
+Finally, the City approved issuance of CDBG-derived Revolving Loan Funds to assist a developer in renovating a vacant, former assisting living facility located north of the downtown area into 50 affordable rental units.
+A permit is expected for this project later this year.